liqotech/liqo/docs/_legacy/pages/configuration/networking.md

 The `liqoctl install` command is idempotent and can be executed multiple times to enforce the desired configuration.
 {{% /notice %}}

-If you are installing Liqo using the provided helm chart than the MTU size can be configured by setting the `networkConfig.mtu` variable in the [values.yaml file](../../../installation/chart_values/#values).
+If you are installing Liqo using the provided helm chart than the MTU size can be configured by setting the `networking.mtu` variable in the [values.yaml file](../../../installation/chart_values/#values).